ryanmzilis/com.docker.devenvironments.code/How-to-use.md

 ## Layouts

 The default structure is one-column.
-If you need to layout contents on a two-column layout simply use the following markup.
+If you need to layout contents on a two-column structure simply use the following markup.
 Each column is a `div` and then wrap the two columns in another `div`.
 That's it.

 ```
 <div>